spine-tools/Spine-Toolbox/docs/source/edit_view_spinedatabase.rst

 Tabular view
 ------------

-The **Tabular view** is used to display and edit the data in a spine-database in a table-like interface.
+The **Tabular view** is used to display and edit the data in a Spine database via a table-like interface.
 The interface lets you filter and pivot the data for exploration and editing.
-To start the **Tabular view** select a **Data store** item and press the **Tabular view** button in the properties window.
+To start the **Tabular view**, select a **Data Store** item and press the **Tabular view** button in its *Properties*.

 .. image:: img/tabular_view.png
    :align: center

-The **Tabular view** has two main components:
+The **Tabular view** has three main components:

-* Select component (1): here you can select which object classes or relationship classes that you want to view and which parameter data you wish to view.
+* *Selection component* (1), where you can select the object class or relationship class to visualize.
+* *Pivot lists* (2), where you can transform the data view and choose, e.g., which items go into rows and which into columns.
-* Tabular component (2, 3): here the selected data is displayed.
+* *Main table* (3), where the actual data is displayed.

-The different data-viewing modes that exists are:
+From the drop-down list at the top of the selection component, you can select three different input types:

-* value: This displays all objects/relationships, parameters and parameter values for the selected object/relationship class.
+* *value*: display all objects (or relationships), as well as all parameters and parameter values for the selected object (or relationship) class.
-* json: This displays timeseries data stored in the json field for the selected object/relationship class.
+* *json*: display only timeseries data from the json field for the selected object (or relationship) class.
-* set: This displays only the objects/relationships for the selected object/relationship class.
+* *set*: display only the objects (or relationships) for the selected object (or relationship) class.

 Pivoting and filtering data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the tabular component you can transform the view of the data by draging an index between the pivot lists:
+You can transform (pivot) the data-view by dragging items across the *Pivot lists*:

 .. image:: img/tabular_view_pivot.png
    :align: center

-The pivot options are:
+Here is how each of the *Pivot lists* works:

-* Rows: All indexes in this list are displayed so each row contains a unique row for the indexes in the list.
+* *Rows*: All items in this list are displayed in the *Main table*
+  so there is a unique row for each object (or relationship)
+  that belongs to that object (or relationship) class.
-* Columns: All indexes in this list are displayed so each column contains a unique column for the indexes in the list.
+* *Columns*: All items in this list are displayed in the *Main table*
+  so there is a unique column for each object (or relationship)
+  that belongs to that object (or relationship) class.
-* Frozen: All indexes in the frozen list are excluded from the display table and instead shown in the **Frozen values** table, the main table is then filtered by the selected indexes in the **Frozen values** table.
+* *Frozen*: All items in this list are excluded from the *Main table*
+  and shown in the *Frozen values* table instead;
+  the *Main table* is then filtered by the selected item in the *Frozen values* table.
-* Frozen values: All unique index values for the indexes in the *Frozen* index list are displayed here.
-Selecting a row will cause the main table to be filtered to the selected row index values.

-To filter a specific index you can use the filter buttons:
+To filter a specific item you can use the filter buttons just above the *Main view*.

-When applying a filter the main table will be filtered for the selected filter for that index.
-You can filter multiple index values at the same time.
+You can apply multiple filters at the same time.

 Editing Data
 ~~~~~~~~~~~~

-When editing data you will see tre colors:
+When editing parameter *values*, cells get painted in different colors:

 .. image:: img/tabular_view_edit_data.png
    :align: center